ua-gist-open-source/postgis-osm-load/README.md

 you will provide the name of a shapefile.
 By default the output will be printed to your screen (aka `STDOUT`) but you want to redirect the output to a file.

+**Note: This section can be handled using the GUI Shapefile Importer used in the NYC PostGIS Tutorial**

 Open a Unix shell or DOS command window and navigate to the directory where you unzipped the arizona

 ```
 shp2pgsql -s 4326 gis_osm_places_free_1 > gis_osm_places_free_1.sql